vannguyengd/gooddata-ui/docs/18_dashboard_intro.md

 id: dashboard_intro
 ---

-TODO: tweak formatting

-One way to consume analytics computed by GoodData is via dashboards.
-To simplify - typical dashboard contains multiple different insights and allows user to the filter the data shown in the insights from a single place.

-GoodData.UI contains all the elementary components that you can use to construct your own dashboard using React and on top of that comes with its own, opinionated dashboard solution.

-Additionally, the `@gooddata/sdk-ui-dashboard` package contains the `Dashboard` component with which we aim to address creation and consumption of rich, interactive and response dashboards.
-We understand that the requirements for dashboards can vary greatly and so we created the `Dashboard` component with an API-first mindset: it is extendable and customizable so that developers can tweak and modify the vanilla experience using Plugins.
+Starting with v8.7, GoodData.UI includes `@gooddata/sdk-ui-dashboard` package which contains the `Dashboard` component.

+Using this component, we we aim to address creation and consumption of rich, interactive and response dashboards.
+We understand that the requirements for dashboards can vary greatly and so we created the `Dashboard` component with an API-first
+mindset: it is extendable and customizable so that developers can tweak and modify the vanilla experience using Plugins.

 ## Status & Disclaimer